NBA Trade Rumors: Celtics Getting Pacers’ Paul George Within The Next Few Hours

-NBA trade rumors are now peaking as we close to within a few short hours of the 2017 trade deadline.
+NBA trade rumors are now peaking as we are close to within a few short hours of the 2017 trade deadline.
 Most of the scuttlebutt regarding the Indiana Pacers has been that president of basketball operations Larry Bird is trying to improve the roster around star small forward Paul George, but there is now some fresh information that indicates the Pacers are also gauging Paul George’s value on the trade market, in the event that turns out to be a more prudent option.

 SB Nation reports that Indiana is now listening to offers for Paul George, which is contrary to Larry Bird’s long-held stance that he is not considering any deal that would involve his All-Star forward.
 Adrian Wojnarowski of Yahoo!
 Sports describes the Pacers’ trade deadline strategy as being two-pronged.